HantangFXW/homework-1/Readme.md

 ![SQL script](images/sqlworkbench2.png)

+**Very Important** : Remember to shutoff the RDS instance when you are not using it.

 ## Step 3- Check initial Colab Connection

-Run the Colab connection script [test-setup.ipynb](test-setup.ipynb) and ensure that you get the connection and the number of db tables correctly.
+Run the Colab notebook [mlb.ipynb](mlb.ipynb) and ensure that you get the connection and the number of db tables correctly.
 Make sure that you update the database name, the username and the password.
+Remember that you have to change the initial url to include your name correctly just as you did in assignment 0.
+Then go ahead and click on **open in colab**.

+Note that if the button is not available - or the direct click from github does not work - you can also login to google colab and choose open (from github),  enable private repos and search for your repo in the list and open.

+If you do not have access to colab - then you can run the notebook locally through anaconda jupter server.
+See the instructions about [class python environment](https://github.com/vu-topics-in-big-data-2021/class-python-environment).

-Remember to shutoff the RDS instance when you are not using it.
+**Very Important** : Remember to shutoff the RDS instance when you are not using it.

 ## Step 4 -  Queries

-Implement all the SQL queries identified in hw.ipynb in part1().
-Record the answers in the hw.ipynb and save it back to your repository.
+Implement all the SQL queries identified in mlb.ipynb .
+Record the answers in the mlb.ipynb and save it back to your repository.

 The queries are